Keyboard shortcuts

 • Single integration point for multiple upstream providers

-• Standardised OIDC/SAML interface for downstream consumers
+• Standard OIDC/SAML interface for downstream applications

 • Centralised policy enforcement and audit logging